 Who we are

-Storytellers of Canada is devoted to connecting people, reflecting culture, and inspiring discovery through the art of Storytelling
+Storytellers of Canada – Conteurs du Canada is devoted to connecting people, reflecting culture, and inspiring learning and creativity through the art of storytelling.

 - The roots of storytelling as an oral tradition to pass on one to another;

 - Oral storytelling as a performing art, and storytellers who have professional aspirations;